 The Importance of Tone of Voice in Customer Service

 Words are powerful.
-Especially in customer service where you are constantly in touch with your customers.
-The very best customer service can lose its leads using the wrong tone of voice.
+Especially when you are constantly in touch with your customers, like in customer service.
+Greatest customer service can lose its leads by using the wrong tone of voice.
 And on the other side, the worst complaint, if solved properly, can generate more leads.

-The ability to give information customers need using the right tone of voice and with a smile is how every customer agent should behave.
-Especially because their interaction is impossible face-to-face, and tone of voice there takes a very important part.
+The ability to talk to customers properly by using right tone of voice and give them information they need is how every customer service agent should behave.
+Especially because interaction in customer service is impossible face-to-face. so most of the part takes the tone of voice.

-So, let’s explain the meaning of tone of voice and its importance in customer service.
+So, let’s clarify the tone of voice further and see why is it so important in customer service.

 What does the Tone of Voice actually mean?

 “Tone of voice is your ability to change the meaning of the words you say by changing your pitch, intonation, volume, and tempo.
 Because listeners use sound to interpret your message, being sensitive to how your tone of voice affects what they hear can make you a better communicator.”

 So, it is one of the inevitable elements of communication.
 And it isn’t about what we say, but how you say it.

 UCLA professor Albert Mehrabian came up with a 7-38-55 formula for successful communication.
 He divided the communication into three important elements:

 So, it is obvious that nonverbal cues play an important role in most communication cases and the same in customer service.